w3c/cogai/README.md

 ## Program of work

 The initial focus is to describe the aims for a sequence of demonstrators, to collaborate on the scenarios, detailed use cases, and associated datasets, and to identify and discuss questions that arise in this work.
+We also are working on a formal specification of the chunk data and rules format with a view to its standardisation.

 ## Historical context